 In taking consideration of students’ vocal range, Day noticed the puzzle pieces of a perfect production fitting together in her search of this year’s opera.
 “Our singers had the vocal range available to sing these parts.
 [There were] a lot of a medium-sized parts,” she said, allowing many students to share the spotlight.
 Day also pointed out that an opera like The Merry Widow “gives singers the chance to learn how to do dialogue,” offering a specific type of training for the ambitious performer.
 In the case of this spring’s opera, The Merry Widow, students must stretch their usual performance boundaries, learning dance moves like the Viennese waltz and the Can Can!

-About eight years ago, members of VCU Opera performed The Merry Widow in Rome as part of Operafestival di Roma, a nonprofit summer opera program in Italy, where Day served as Principal Coach and Art Director.
+About eight years ago, members of VCU Opera performed The Merry Widow in Rome as part of Operafestival di Roma, a nonprofit summer opera program in Italy, where Day served as Principal Coach and Artistic Director.
 Because of that, many of the costumes were available in VCU Opera’s extensive collection.
 Luck prevailed and the Department already had access to orchestral parts, cutting one of the many fees.
 Between the basics of royalty and costuming fees, financing an opera is expensive.

 Not mentioned yet are the technical, stage demands of the show.
 As many know, VCU Music’s concert space, the Sonia Vlahcevic Concert Hall is technically not a theatre.
 Switching from an embassy ball to a garden party to a ballroom might be “par for the course” for an opera or theatre company, but these maneuvers push VCU Opera to its limits.
 Simply building on campus can be difficult because of storage, sound, and space issues.
 Technical Director Roland Karnatz has to envision building scenery in small, storable components that can be put together in one day with minimal access to tools.
 Whew!